 Storage

-You can prepare this pesto in advance and keep it in the fridge for 3 days or even freeze it for 3-4 months.
+You can prepare this pesto in advance and keep it in the fridge for 3 days or freeze it for 3-4 months.

 FAQ (Questions and Answers)